jpanged/wedding/_pages/meta.md

 In the months leading up to the wedding, our hope was for the website to have all the information and details to answers questions our guests might have.
 Additionally, we created a place to share our story and highlights some of our favorite pictures over the years.

 For the day of the wedding, the website will continue to serve its informational purpose by hosting relevant information to the event in a new section.
-From having the schedule to table assignments, we hope to eliminate paper waste and save money by using a virtual
+From having the schedule to table assignments, we hope to eliminate paper waste and save money by using a virtual platform.